This is Alpha 3 Software. Finished releases must be moved to svn:dist/release following these promoting to release instructions.

 Project validation

-The project function checks:
+The project (project) function checks:

 • category must use comma-separated labels without colons